History and Tradition of Balestier Khalsa FC

 In 1987, the Club was selected among thirty clubs in the National Football League to be one of eight to compete in the semi-professional FAS Premier League in 1988.
 The Club has managed to maintain its Premier League status throughout the competition since its inception.

 In its inaugural year in 1988, the club emerged as runners-up in the Premier League.
 It finished third in the League for the years from 1989 to 1992.
-In an end-of-the year clash, in 1992, the club took the President's Cup by beating Geylang International in a thrilling and entertaining 3-2 win at the National Stadium.
+In an end-of-the year clash, in 1992, the club took the President's Cup by beating Geylang International FC in a thrilling and entertaining 3-2 win at the National Stadium in front of a crowd of 10,000.
 These successes explain the huge fan base in the Central region.
 Not surprisingly, the club has always enjoyed the presence of big crowds at its matches.

 Malaysian international stars Dollah Salleh, Zainal Abidin Hassan and Khan Hung Meng also turned out for the Toa Payoh based club in 1988.
 A year later, Yugoslavs Josko Spanjic and Boris Lucic became the first foreign imports to play for Singapore in the Malaysian League.